 The papyrus plant was used by Ancient Egyptians for centuries to make paper, baskets, sandals, and more.
 That being said, the cyperus plant is almost completely extinct in these native regions, including the Nile Delta.

 Cyperus alternifolius was extremely prevalent in Madagascar where the swamps provided the perfect moist and humid environment for this plant to thrive.
 Around the swamps, the roots of the cyperus plant are usually found completely underwater.

 The cyperus plant was eventually naturalized to grow in the southern United States, New Zealand, and Australia, all warm and humid environments in which the plant thrives best.

 Since then, it has become one of the most popular indoor plants as well as one of the most popular water plants available.

 When grown outside in warm and slightly humid environments, the cyperus grass needs little human intervention.
 However, you do want to make sure you are planting it in a sunny area that has fertile soil near a water source.
 They do very well as pond plants being that they are a semi-aquatic species.

-It is important that you plant the seeds at least 3 feet into the ground so that your plant grows upright and does not tip over.
+The umbrella grass plant is important that you plant the seeds at least 3 feet into the ground so that your plant grows upright and does not tip over.
 Some light pruning may be necessary if you wish to keep your plant healthy throughout the entire year.

-It is important to note that, upon the right conditions, this plant has the potential to become invasive.
+The umbrella palm is important to note that, upon the right conditions, this plant has the potential to become invasive.
 Use caution when planting your cyperus outdoors, particularly if you are near public land in which the plant could invade.

 One of the best ways to propagate your cyperus plant is by splitting the root clumps.
 Once you have taken a sample from the root clump, you can simply replant it in its own pot.
 This is an extremely simple and easy process and will allow you to create many new plants which can be great as gifts.